davidjpfeiffer/game-engine/README.md

 ## A C++ Game Engine for Tic Tac Toe

 This simple C++ command line interface program written by David Pfeiffer for the 2016 Southeast Missouri State Hackathon allows any two algorithms to face off in a game of Tic Tac Toe.
 The program was written to better understand how game engines work.
-In the future I plan to make game engines based that work for Connect Four or chess.
+In the future I plan to make game engines based that work for more complex games like Connect Four or chess.

 ### Getting Started

 To create and play games you must include the game engine and a collection of algorithms (called players) into a program.
 The <code>Game</code> constructor accepts two arguments of type <code>Player</code>.
-Once a game is created, you can execute the game using the <code>play()</code> method on an object of the Game class, which takes the number of games to be played as an argument.
+Once a game is created, you can execute the game by calling the <code>play()</code> method on the game object, which takes the number of games to be played as an argument.
 An example game is shown in <i>main.cpp</i>.

 ```c++
 int main()